interappconnectorproject/interappconnector/README.md

 ## General documentation

-The general documentation is available in the Wiki section.
-Actually it is not yet completed, so stay tuned for further information.
+The general documentation is available in the [Github Wiki](https://github.com/interappconnectorproject/interappconnector/wiki) section.